Skip to main content

 In some anaplastic thyroid cancers, the cells have certain changes in the RET gene that cause them to make an abnormal from of the RET kinase protein.
 This abnormal protein helps the cells grow.

-Selpercatinib (Retevmo) is a type of drug known as a RET inhibitor.
-It works by attacking the RET protein.
-This drug can be used to treat advanced anaplastic thyroid cancer if the cancer cells have certain types of RET gene changes.
+Selpercatinib (Retevmo) and pralsetinib (Gavreto) are drugs known as RET inhibitors.
+They work by attacking the RET protein.
+These drugs can be used to treat advanced anaplastic thyroid cancer if the cancer cells have certain types of RET gene changes.

-This drug is taken by mouth as capsules, typically twice a day.
+These drugs are taken by mouth as capsules or pills, typically once or twice a day.

 Less common but more serious side effects can include liver damage, allergic reactions, changes in heart rhythm, bleeding easily, and problems with wound healing.